See Wallet Address

 Describes sensitive personal information, as described in GDPR guidelines.

-The simplest way for developers to interface with 10+ popular Blockchain technologies including Bitcoin and Ethereum.
+The simplest way for developers to interface with over a dozen popular Blockchain technologies including Bitcoin, Ethereum, Cardano, Polkadot, Solana, and more…

 Component that extends either an application or Blockchain core software.

 Point.
 Click.
 Blockchain.

 Prior slogan for ARK.io, since replaced by ‘The Simplest Way to Blockchain.’